rpjboyarski/Hunter/README.md

 ```

 ## Usage
 The repository has an included dockerfile to manage all dependencies for you.
-All you need to do is add your API keys to the .env fil.
+All you need to do is add your API keys to the `.env` file.
-You can start the agent by running "./run.sh".
+You can start the agent by running `./run.sh`.
 You may need to `chmod +x run.sh` to make it executable.